canro91/canro91.github.io/_posts/2020-09-30-FormatSQL.md

 {% include image.html name="ApexSQL.PNG" caption="Sample query formatted by ApexSQL Refactor inside Visual Studio" alt="Sample query formatted by ApexSQL Refactor inside Visual Studio" width="600px" %}

 It isn't perfect either.
 It makes functions uppercase.
-It indents `AND` clauses in the `WHERE` too.
+And, it indents `AND` clauses in the `WHERE` too.
 I couldn't find an option to change it.
 But, there is an option to indent `ON` in `SELECT` statements with `JOIN`.
 It affects `ON` for index creation too.
+We can live with that.

 Voilà!
 Please, save you some time formatting your SQL queries with any of these two free tools.
 For other alternatives, check [this SQLShack collection of formatter tools](https://www.sqlshack.com/sql-formatter-tools/).